-Distributed virtual network embedding: to avoid restricting services within a limited single provider's domain, distributed solutions to the VNET embedding have been proposed.
-Some solutions rely on a centralized authority that partitions the VNET and orchestrates the mapping [20], [42], while others do not require such orchestration and hence we classify them as fully distributed [21].
-The only (to the best of our knowledge) fully distributed embedding solution existing today [21] has discouraging discovery overhead as each mapping information is flooded to all physical nodes.
-The resource discovery phase is different in PolyViNE [7], where an SP sends the entire VNET to a subset of trusted InPs, which can eventually map the VNET partially, and forwards the residual virtual subgraph to another set of trusted InPs.
-The process continues and the VNET is rejected if a threshold number of hops is reached before its mapping is complete.
+Distributed slice embedding: to avoid restricting services within a limited single provider's domain, distributed solutions to the slice embedding have been proposed.
+Some solutions rely on a centralized authority that partitions the slice and orchestrates the mapping [11], [26], while others do not require such orchestration and hence we classify them as fully distributed [12].
+The only (to the best of our knowledge) fully distributed embedding solution existing today [12] has discouraging discovery overhead as each mapping information is flooded to all physical nodes.
+The resource discovery phase is different in PolyViNE [5], where an SP sends the entire slice to a subset of trusted InPs, which can eventually map the slice partially, and forwards the residual virtual subgraph to another set of trusted InPs.
+The process continues and the slice is rejected if a threshold number of hops is reached before its mapping is complete.
 The SP does the final allocation, based on the best price among the multiple candidate mapping solutions returned by different sets of InPs.
-The mapping and the allocation depend on the discovery, that is, on the sequence of visited InPs and therefore the proposed heuristic in practice lead to heavy sub-optimalities or to significant overhead (in case the residual virtual network is flooded to all remaining InPs).
+The mapping and the allocation depend on the discovery, that is, on the sequence of visited InPs and therefore the proposed heuristic in practice lead to heavy sub-optimalities or to significant overhead (in case the residual virtual network is flooded to all remaining InPs.)